MosquitoAGI/mosquito-brain/docs/LOG.md

 - 2025-09-15 — first day with the board on the desk: nothing flashed, but the pin map is agreed and the motor hooks are honest TODO stubs.
 - 2025-09-22 — read the spikes for an hour. the pools are quieter than expected on real encoder numbers. suspicious; noted for the validation pass.
 - 2025-10-06 — the loom reflex fired when a light switch was flicked. hilarious, not great; the cue needs to be about area, not brightness.
+- 2025-10-17 — read a month of my own build log tonight. the loom channel had a bug for six weeks and the log never mentioned it. the log is not a debugger.